What is a pre-purchase inspection?

 In the end, your mechanic will produce a detailed report that should include their general notes plus a grade or check mark for each inspected component.

-Many of the topics they’ll note aren’t apparent from an online listing, such as the stench of cigarettes or low fluid levels, which is why it’s especially smart to get a PPI if you’re buying a car out of state.
+Many of the topics they’ll note aren’t apparent from an online listing, such as the stench of cigarettes or low fluid levels, which is why it’s especially smart to get a PPI if you’re buying a car in another state.
 Other issues might even slip past you during a test drive, like water under the oil filler cap or coolant leaks.

 “Even though the pre-purchase inspection is not a diagnostic tool, it does reveal information not evident by a visual inspection alone,” explained Hamilton.